steelsojka/Hexy.js/README.md

 // Slices an RGB value into an array Hexy.sliceRGB("(255, 0, 132)") // ["255", "0", "132"]

+// Converts a HEX value to an integer
+Hexy.toInt("FF") // 255

 // Transfers all Hexy methods to the context object (window if in browser) Hexy.transfer();
 ```